FranciscoCanas/TumblrTrackr/README.md

 		wsgi.py -- For WSGI projects.
-Don't need it for Trackr. handlers.py -- Code for our request handlers lives here. tracker.py -- Code for our blog tracking lives here. models.py -- Classes defined for the database to be created on syncdb
+Don't need it for Trackr. handlers.py -- Code for our request handlers lives here. tracker.py -- Code for our blog tracking lives here. models.py -- Classes defined for the database to be created on syncdb. project_vars.py -- Variables used globally across project files.